Old Glasgow Pubs.co.uk

 99 Glebe Street corner of 63 Albert Street ( McAslin Street.)

-David Dunbar was running the pub in the 1930s and after his death his wife Elizabeth took control of the business.
+David Dunbar was running the pub in 1923, David served the locals here until around 1935, after his death his wife Elizabeth took control of the business, she sold up in the early part of 1950.

-The last owner of the old Glebe Bar was Jack Brown jun., many will still remember him.
-Do you or did you drink in this pub? if so please get in touch.
+The last owner of the old Broon's Bar was Jack Brown jun., many will still remember him.
+Do you know anything about this pub or did you drink at the bar? if so please get in touch.

 End.